What’s New for the 2021 Rankings

 - New Ranked Measure: High school completion, which includes diploma and GED earners, replaces high school graduation as a ranked measure offering better data quality and comparability across states.

 While the 2021 Rankings do not measure COVID-19 cases or deaths, our data are helpful in providing the context for the systemic inequities that have influenced the health of our communities long before COVID-19.
 These gaps in opportunity have to be addressed if we want a fair, inclusive and equitable recovery from the pandemic.
 We do anticipate that COVID-19’s impact will begin to be reflected in the 2022 County Health Rankings.

 Strategies in What Works for Health are helpful tools for local leaders to address long standing barriers to housing, jobs, education, and more with an eye toward expanding health for all.
 We now have new curated lists of evidence-based strategies that can improve health outcomes around specific topics, including:

 Facilitation Guides to accompany the Action Learning Guides

 Our Action Learning Guides are designed to provide communities with guidance, tools, and examples to develop a deeper understanding on topics like data fluency and the root causes of inequities in communities.
 This year, we have new Facilitation Guides that serve as an accompaniment to some of our Action Learning Guides.
 The Facilitation Guides give you the opportunity to sample and adapt Action Learning Guide content to engage with larger groups like community coalitions.

 Our researchers recently published a paper on life expectancy as a public health metric.
 Check out this latest report and other reports from our team on our reports page.

-Do you have questions about what’s new this year?
 Want to learn more about new County Health Rankings & Roadmaps’ features and resources?
-Register for our CHR&R 101 informational webinar on April 13.
+Watch our CHR&R 101 informational webinar on-demand anytime!